MontiCore/se-commons/README.md

 # SE Commons
 SE Commons is a collection of utilities and tools arose from the development of [MontiCore](http://www.monticore.de).
 MontiCore relies on this libraries.
 However, these libraries can be used independently from MontiCore.
 SE Commons comprises the following components:
 * **se-commons-utilities**
-  * utility classes such as SourceCodePosition, CLIArguments, and helper for handling (qualified or lists of) names (Names.java) or Strings.
+  * utility classes such as SourceCodePosition, CLIArguments, and helper for handling (qualified or lists of) names or Strings.
 * **se-commons-logging**
   * Logging utilities used by MontiCore
 * **se-commons-groovy**